Heceta Lighthouse Bed & Breakfast

 Do you want to be a part of the dedicated group of people who care for the Lightkeeper's Home?
 There are several ways to help preserve this National Treasure.
 Tour guides, craftsmen, researchers and many other helpful hands make our Lightstation shine!
 Our volunteers feel enriched by their hard work and special connection to Heceta.

-The Keeper’s Home and the Lighthouse are always in need of tour guides to greet visitors and share our rich history!
+The Keeper’s Home and the Lighthouse are always in need of tour guides to greet visitors and share the rich history!
 Over 24,000 people from across the globe visit the Lightstation every year.
 The free public tours are filled with people who are thrilled to learn about the Lightstation and the Oregon Coast.
 Tours are held at the Keeper’s Home on weekends during Oregon's Spring Break and daily Memorial Weekend through Labor Day 11-2:30.
 No tours on Wednesdays.
 Tours are also available during special events and by appointment throughout the year.
 If you are interested in giving tours at the Keeper’s Home please contact (866) 547-3696 or keepers@hecetalighthouse.com.

 For information on giving tours at the Lighthouse contact Oregon State Parks and Recreation Department (800) 551-6949 or visit oregonstateparks.org.

-The 130-year-old Keeper’s Home sits high above the Pacific Ocean.
+The 131-year-old Keeper’s Home sits high above the Pacific Ocean.
 Salt air, high winds, and moisture are a just a few of the challenges we encounter on the exterior alone!
 Year-round projects are in the works and we need individuals of all levels of expertise to volunteer.
 We also maintain a culinary and display garden year round and always need helpers.
 Tell us about your strengths, we’ll find the job!
 Contact us at (866) 547-3696 or keepers@hecetalighthouse.com.

 Revenue for restoration and maintenance of the Keeper’s Home and Interpretive Center are generated entirely by the proceeds from the Bed & Breakfast, gift shop purchases, and donations to KHHL.